 The Privilege of Permanence

-Most Gahls live nomadic lives, desperately hopping from one small ayrland to the next.
-These rugged heaps of earth are kept aloft by a brittle under-crust of steamy coral reefs.
-Their scalding, hissing, huffing vents exhale the spent life force of the myriad ecosystems above, and propel them up above the clouds.
 Ayrlands are born in the mists to the north.
 Precariously they float, up and out of the colossal swampy jungle that encircles the planet below the Kalyptian Discs.
-Each ayrland depends on its Heartwood trees to organically engineer the marvelous alchemy that keeps it level and steady.
+These rugged heaps of earth are kept aloft by a brittle under-crust of steamy skycoral reefs.
+Their scalding, hissing, huffing vents exhale the spent life force of the myriad ecosystems above, and propel them up above the clouds.
+Each ayrland depends on its Heartwood trees to orchestrate the marvelous symphony of bio-alchemical processes that keep it level and steady on course.
 In turn, the ecosystems that develop on the ayrles keep the Heartwood tree protected and nourished.
-The wealthy (and their attendants) make their homes in the Chainlands, where ayrles are tethered to an anchorspire.
+Any fool or villain who threatens the Heartwood trees, will soon find an ayrland's inhabitants turned against them.
+Not that it stops folk from trying.
+Brillesap's just too valuable not to.
+Most Gahls live nomadic lives, desperately hopping from one small ayrland to the next.
+The wealthy and their attendants make their homes in the Chainlands, where ayrles get tethered to an anchorspire.
 These are rare and coveted pillars of rock that stand tall and proud above the Saltsea.
 A massive meteorite-forged chain holds the ayrles fast against the pull of Gahla's ceaseless winds.
-But all things wither and erode in time, and not even the lushest ayrland, nor the strongest spire, can resist the force of the waves and winds forever.
-Most ayrlands don't last half a century before their tightening orbits finally bring them into the storm where all things end.
-Eventually, everything falls: the castles and the orphanages, the ports and the walls, the churches and the theaters, the prisons and the schools, the factories and the farms.
-It all goes drifting into to that icy chasm.
+But all things wither and erode in time, and not even the lushest ayrland, nor the strongest spire, can resist the forces of the nature forever.
+Others, like the Conchordians, have learned to sing to the Heartwood trees and to the Witnesses in the wind.
+They use these gifts to guide free ayrlands through the skies, allowing folk to build small villages on them so long as they maintain harmony with their surroundings.
+Life on a Free Ayrle is not for the faint of heart though.
+Every day brings new threats from the open sky.
+There are quakes from collisions with skayrries, tilts that send items flying sidewards, hungry swarms of archaves and wyverns, raiders from skies above and below, Alas, most ayrlands don't last half a century before their tightening orbits finally bring them into the storm where all things end.
+Eventually, everything falls: the castles and the orphanages, the skyports and the walls, the churches and the theaters, the prisons and the schools, the factories and the farms.
+They all plummet into to that icy chasm.

 Even a gahl's memories.